samanth2012/onlinebookstorenode.js/README.md

 # Run the application
 node index.js
 Features
-List the main features of my Node.js projet
 We can add books to cart
 We can buy the books
 We can upload our old books